SamMed05/c-cpp-notes/docs/cpp/Functions/passage-of-values.md

 }
 ```

+Sometimes, you may see function parameters written in this way too: `void swap(int& x, int& y)`.
+Here the `&` symbol is put immediately after thy type of each parameter (`int`) and after that
+there's a space.
+Both writings are completely equivalent (just like with pointers[^1]), so use
+the one you prefer.

 ![Swapping by reference](../assets/swap-reference.svg)
 <figcaption>Fig.5.
 Pass by reference.
 The swapping is successful!</figcaption>

 ### Pass by address (or pointer)

-There's also another method, which similarly implies again the ampersand symbol, but in another
+There's also another method, which similarly implies the ampersand symbol, but in another
 way.
 It's used in conjunction with *pointers*, that are special variables that are capable of
 containing memory addresses of some other variables.
-To declare a pointer we use the asterisk
+To declare a pointer parameter, we write
-symbol **`*`** followed by the identifier.
+the asterisk symbol **`*`** followed by the identifier inside the function's round brackets.

 When we write: